 Most states within the United States require a minimum amount of car insurance to remain legally on the road.
 The minimum required insurance includes bodily injury and property damage liability coverage.
 When you have a no-fault insurance policy, you must add personal injury protection (PIP) coverage.

 If you’re in an accident in an at-fault state, you will submit your insurance claim to the at-fault party’s insurance company to help cover your medical expenses.
 If you’re in an accident while in a no-fault state, you will file your claim with your insurance company, no matter which party is at fault.

 In addition to covering medical expenses incurred from the car accident, PIP coverage also covers any lost wages that may arise due to the loss of income due to an injury caused by the auto accident.

 Sometimes determining a party’s negligence is difficult.
 When this happens, insurance companies usually prove negligence on behalf of the driver.

 When you’re found to be half the party who’s negligent, you’ll likely see an increase in your insurance rates, and your payout could be less than expected with your claim.
 If you have an at-fault policy, you can claim additional damages for pain and suffering, but this can’t be done with a no-fault policy.

 Why carry a no-fault insurance policy?

 No-fault policies can save you both money, as well as time.
-These policies help alleviate extra headaches, such as lawsuits that could arise in the aftermath of a car accident.
+These policies help alleviate extra headaches, such as lawsuits that could arise after a car accident.

 If you’re involved in a wreck in a no-fault state, your PIP coverage pays out immediately, no matter who’s at fault.
 PIP coverage is also helpful since it pays out so quickly.
 The injured parties can access medical care right away, even before determining who’s at fault.